-Herding Agents or surface collecting agents are chemicals that "push" or "compress" the oil on the water surface into a smaller area to form thicker slicks that are more readily recovered or burned.
+Herding Agents are chemicals that "push" or "compress" the oil on the water surface into a smaller area to form thicker slicks that are more readily recovered or burned.
 These chemicals exert a spreading pressure on the water surface greater than the oil slick and contain surfactants to reduce the surface tension of water, thus increasing the spreading pressure.
-Appendix 6 dictates the use of herding agents (surface collecting agents) (as part of chemical countermeasures) in Region III.
+Appendix 5 dictates the use of herding agents (as part of chemical countermeasures) in Region III.
 All requests for use of herding agents during a response are evaluated on a case-by-case basis; products must be listed on the NCP Product Schedule.
 Any decision to operationally use herding agents must receive RRT3 concurrence from the USEPA, USCG, affected state(s), affected federally recognized Tribes in consultation with DOI and DOC/NOAA, and other affected federal trustees.
-Application and monitoring protocols are identified in Part C of the Selection Guide (Appendix 8-C1).
+Application and monitoring protocols are identified in Part C of the Selection Guide (Appendix 7-B1).